 Good oral hygiene (brushing and flossing) is the single most important thing you can do to prevent bleeding gums.
-Other steps include avoiding the use of tobacco products and regular visit to your dentist (least once in six months)Specialities
+Other steps include avoiding the use of tobacco products and regular visits to your dentist (at least once in six months)Specialities

 2. RECEDING GUMS